hatchmatter/wai-web/README.md

 - Check transactional emails like login links at [http://127.0.0.1:54324/](http://127.0.0.1:54324/)

 ### Wai Web Socket Server
-- `wai-wss` runs in on heroku, but you can run it locally for development using instructions below
-- To test Wai locally, ensure the WSS is running (see repo for instructions)
+- See [wai-wss](https://github.com/hatchmatterllc/wai-wss) for more information on setting up the Wai Web Socket Server
+- sign up for [ngrok](https://ngrok.com/) and set up a custom domain
+- Get `ngrok.yml` file from your friendly neighborhood developer
-- Run ngrok to expose the WSS to the internet `ngrok http 8080` You'll need to set up an [ngrok](https://ngrok.com/) account and set a custom domain.
-Once you've done that, add the ngrok url to the retellai.com dashboard for every agent being used.
+- Run `ngrok start wai-wss wai-web --config ngrok.yml` to expose the WSS to the internet
+- Once you've done that, add the ngrok url to the retellai.com dashboard for every agent being used.

 ## Development Workflow
-- Create a new branch off of `develop` for your feature
+- Create a new branch off of `main` for your feature
-- Push your branch to the remote
+- Push your branch to github
-- Create a pull request to `develop`
+- Create a pull request to `main`
+- Get your code approved
 - Merge your pull request
 - Delete your branch
+- Your code will now be on staging-wai.hatchmatter.com

 ## Deployment
-The app is hosted on Vercel and is automatically deployed to "staging" on push to the remote `develop` branch.
+The app is hosted on Vercel and is automatically deployed to "staging" on push to the remote `main` branch.
 The environment variables are set in the Vercel dashboard.
-Push to the `main` branch to deploy to production.
+Create a release with a new tag from the `main` branch to deploy to production.
 Supabase migrations run automatically on deployment.

 ## Seeding
 See [https://supabase.com/docs/guides/cli/seeding-your-database](https://supabase.com/docs/guides/cli/seeding-your-database) for more information on seeding the database.